 How will it affect wildlife and the natural environment?

 The Greenlink interconnector will have minimal impact on the local wildlife and natural environment.
-We have been working closely with independent experts on a range of environmental and technical surveys, the results of which have helped us to design the project sensitively and minimise impacts.
-We are voluntarily conducting a full Environmental Impact Assessment, which allows detailed scrutiny from stakeholders.
-Our surveys and assessments will be verified by Natural Resources Wales (Wales) and the National Parks and Wildlife Service (Ireland), for example.
+We have worked closely with independent experts on a range of environmental and technical surveys, the results of which have helped us to design the project sensitively and minimise impacts.
+We voluntarily conducted a full Environmental Impact Assessment, which allowed detailed scrutiny from stakeholders.
+Our surveys and assessments were verified by Natural Resources Wales (Wales) and the National Parks and Wildlife Service (Ireland), for example.

 For more information on the studies and assessments carried out in Ireland and Wales, please click here